 Table1.
-Manifestations of Individuation for Africans and Westerners unconscious collective less intuitive conscious and unconscious Persona Blindly follows customs, lacks own identity Authentic, assertive, shows respect, and follows customs on own terms and with integrity Success-driven, in- charge/in control, and collects symbols of external success Authentic, assertive with humility, and concerned about shared human issues Shadow Jealous and practices and believes in witchcraft: the dark side of Ubuntu Accepts dark side of self, avoids ascribing occurrences to witchcraft that creates a cycle of enmity Focused on scapegoats and blaming.
-External locus of control, assuming the victim role Accepts self and others, and is honest and open Anima / animus Ascribes to the superiority of man, rigid roles, and avoids attributes of the opposite gender in the self Ascribes to equality, flexible roles, and integrates opposite gender attributes in self Masculine superiority, undifferentiated, ascribes to rigid role prescriptions Imago Dei Impersonal, ascribes to ancestors as gods relationships, healer, and one Ascribes to a blind following 'Father', collectivist nature, part of socialisation, blindly follows prescriptions Ascribes to personal and collective God of all creation, meaningful relationships
+Manifestations of Individuation for Africans and Westerners unconcoiouc collective less intuitive acmaniana and unconscious conective less intuitive conscious and unconscious Persona Blindly follows Authentic, assertive, shows Success-driven, in- Authentic, assertive customs, lacks own respect, and follows customs charge/in control, and with humility, and identity on own terms and with collects symbols of concerned about integrity external success shared human issues Shadow Jealous and Accepts dark side of self, Focused on scapegoats Accepts self and practices and avoids ascribing occurrences and blaming.
+External others, and is honest believes in to witchcraft that creates a locus of control, and open witchcraft: the dark cycle of enmity assuming the victim role side of Ubuntu Anima / Ascribes to the Ascribes to equality, flexible Masculine superiority, Ascribes to equality, animus superiority of man, roles, and integrates opposite undifferentiated, ascribes integration, flexible rigid roles, and gender attributes in self to rigid role prescriptions roles, and is avoids attributes of complementary and the opposite gender caring in the self C C Imago Dei Impersonal, ascribes Personal, God of Ascribes to a blind Ascribes to personal U relationships, healer, and one following 'Father', and collective God not many collectivist nature, part of of all creation, socialisation, blindly meaningful follows prescriptions relationships